minte-atnafu/demo-repo/README.md

 # Demo
 Our project is about to build web based hospital managment system.
+We will aply react on the front end and nod.js on the back end.